cailleach666/hotel-backend/README.md

     ```cd <path to your project>```

+3. Open the docker-compose.yml file and ensure the database credentials are correct and the same credentials are reflected in the src/main/resources/application.properties file (**0ption 1**, 2-3 steps).

-3. Start PostgreSQL Only:
+4. Start PostgreSQL Only:

     ```docker compose up postgres```

-4. Verify the Database:
+5. Verify the Database:

     You can verify that PostgreSQL is running by checking if the container is active:
     ```docker ps```

+6. Now that the database is running, you can build the project:

+    ```./gradlew build```

+7. After building the project, you can go to src/main/java/BackendApplication.java and run it to start the application.

 5. Run the Backend Locally: